trustoverip/spec-up-t-website/docs/q-and-a.md

 Splitting Spec-Up content over files is not an issue for people working on the content and looking at the github.io pages of the specification.
 It won't affect them.
 They see the same generated one-page document as a result.
 The index.html only has enhanced features.
 They can offer PRs as they always could.

+## How to get the original Spec-Up?

-## I don't want Spec-Up-T, I want the original Spec-Up, but then with their improvements to be able to xref, and keep track of history etc. Is this possible?
+I don't want Spec-Up-T, I want the original Spec-Up, but then with their improvements to be able to xref, and keep track of history etc. Is this possible?

 Some improvements have been incorporated into Spec-Up.
 Spec-Up will remain a subset of Spec-Up-T. The extensions you will find only in Spec-Up-T are listed in the [Readme.md](https://github.com/blockchainbird/spec-up-t/blob/master/readme.md#extension).